ddeutils/ddedocs/docs/abstract/data_management/index.md

 ## :material-arrow-down-right: Getting Started

-The buzz word that has taken over pretty much every industry and large organization in the last decade is “data-driven”.
+:material-page-last: The buzz word that has taken over pretty much every industry and large organization in the last decade is **"Data-Driven"**.
 You can find millions of articles, studies or blogs out there on why you should adopt a data-driven culture in your organization.
-To sum it all up, being data-driven means you can open the hood on your organization and see how it’s operating.
 You can identify problems and opportunities faster than you could without data.
 You can analyze past and sometimes even real-time data to make informed decisions about the future.